 Now one, both, or none of these branches of a bifurcation may survive.
 Those that survive are saved by a successful encounter of a cas with its environment, which stabilizes it for an instant or for hours, weeks, months, years, or eons.
-History itself can be viewed as the human record of these saved branches: an event happened; a condition existed, whether recorded or not.
+History itself can be viewed as the human record of these saved branches; an event happened.
+A condition existed, whether recorded or not.
 Or consider your ancestry.
 You can read its bifurcation history in the "family tree," including our own birth.
-For those paths that are not saved, the event/condition never happens-the sign of failure of a cas to adapt with its environment.
-Even those branches that are saved, such as a birth, will sooner or later lose their stability because over time conditions change, resulting in death.
+For those paths which are not saved, the event/condition never happens, the sign of failure of a cas to adapt with its environment.
+Even those branches which are saved, such as a birth, will sooner or later lose their stability because over time conditions change, resulting in death.

 A "play" or a bifurcation path representing a cas "expedition," occurring close to bifurcation point 4 is worth more than one near bifurcation point 1.
-Complex adaptive systems thrive best at the Edge of Chaos, or the closer to the boundary with the Chaos end zone the better.
+Complex adaptive systems (cas) thrive best at the Edge of Chaos, or the closer to the boundary with the Chaos end zone the better.
 This play, however, is complicated by the accelerating pattern of the bifurcations, each forming faster and faster.
 The result is that if we are not careful, we will not have the time to either recognize what is happening or the time for correction.
 Therefore, pushing the limits of the envelope in order to benefit from the heightened capability of cas at the edge of chaos is a matter to be balanced with the risk of getting too close.
 History is full of winners, but perhaps more losers, trying to pull this off.
-Alvin Saperstein, a Wayne State University physicist, provides a good historical example of losers:
+Alvin Saperstein, a

+Wayne State University physicist, provides a good historical example of losers:

-When all is said and done, the most useful aspect of the chaos and complexity metaphor ... is to remind us and help us to avoid falling into chaos If the leaders of pre-WWI European states had recognized that the railroad-schedule-dominated mobilization of their troops was a source of great crisis instability, perhaps they would have avoided starting-and being trapped by-the process.
-But this recognition would have required that the chaos metaphor be more commonly found in the 'intellectual air' of turn-of-the-century Europe than was the case in that rapidly industrializing Newtonian-reductionist society.28 necessity" model of history consisting of six corollaries.29 These corollaries represent a refined playbook in which the generalized concept of the complexity shuttle is customized to deal specifically with the characteristics of history.
+When all is said and done, the most useful aspect of the chaos and complexity metaphor. . . is to remind us and help us to avoid falling into chaos. . . .
+If the leaders of pre-WWI European states had recognized that the railroadschedule-dominated mobilization of their troops was a source of great crisis instability, perhaps they would have avoided starting-and being trapped by-the process.
+But this recognition would have required that the chaos metaphor be more commonly found in the 'intellectual air' of turn-of-the-century Europe than was the case in that rapidly industrializing Newtonian-reductionist society.

+Michael Shermer, an adjunct professor of the history of science at Occidental College, has developed a "contingentnecessity" model of history consisting of six corollaries.
+These represent a refined playbook in which the generalized concept of the complexity shuttle in Figure 4.1 (see Chapter 4) is customized to deal specifically with the characteristics of history.
 Even without definitions and detail, these six corollaries have the feel of a nonlinear playbook (and the complexity shuttle).